Trips with SLU-Madrid

 - Price: TBD

 This trip will transport you into African nature, where you can still feel the anima mundi, the Soul of the World.
 It is a 10-day experiential learning trip to Kenya and part of EAS 4420 Environment and Conservation in Africa.
 We will visit the Mpala reserve, where students and researchers work hand in hand.
-Meet the Yaaku people, hunter-gatherers that live in a forest.
+Meet the Yaaku people, hunter-gatherers who live in a forest.
 Hiking on Mount Kenya to learn about its amazing vegetation and conservation issues.
-Visit Lake Elementia on a boat to learn about fishermen lives and their conflicts with hippos.
+Visit Lake Elementia on a boat to learn about fishermen's lives and their conflicts with hippos.
 Visit a conservancy at the Maasai Mara National Reserve and learn about the Maasai people, their bomas, and their traditional herding style.

 - Date: TBD